sultanpr/mastergit/readme.md

 # I added the hello js file there
-# I am adding this from 'feature branch'
+# I am modifying to make it short'